-After downloading the Amex iOS app or Android app, you’ll find Local Champion included as an option within.
+After downloading the Amex app for iOS or Android, you’ll find Local Champion included as an option within.

 Local champion status seems to be achieved by having the most transactions (over an unknown time period) of anyone also playing the local champion game.

-You can select 10 stores from a list Amex presents you in the app to play Local Champion at, and it seems that if no-one else is playing for status at a given location, then it takes either 3 or 5 transactions in 30 days to become the Local Champion.
+You can select ten stores from a list Amex presents you in the app to play Local Champion at, and it seems that if no-one else is playing for status at a given location, then it takes either three or five transactions in 30 days to become the Local Champion.